4 Data Summaries

 Livebirths numeric Number of live births

-4.3.3 The $ operator
+4.1.3 The $ operator

-We need to take a couple of brief detours to introduce some additional coding conventions.
-First, let’s introduce the $ notation.
 The dollar sign allows you to select items from some objects, like lists or data frames.
-The left-hand side is the object, and the right-hand side is the item.
+The left-hand side is the object/table, and the right-hand side is the variable/column.
 Here, we will select columns from a table.
 When you call a column like this, R will return all the observations in that column.

 years <- births$financial_year